 Silverwing returned to Dragonstone after Alysanne's death, where she made her lair in one of the smoking caverns of the Dragonmont.
 She remained there, riderless, until 129 AC, during the Dance of the Dragons.
 When Prince Jacaerys Velaryon decided that his mother Queen Rhaenyra Targaryen's faction, the blacks, needed more dragonriders, he sent out a call for men to claim one of the riderless dragons upon Dragonstone, in an event known as the Sowing of the Seeds.

 When King's Landing fell to Rhaenyra Targaryen's supporters, Ulf landed Silverwing upon the Hill of Rhaenys, outside of the Dragonpit.
 In the Dragonpit, Silverwing made a lair before flying off to battle.
 Ulf rode Silverwing into battle during the first battle at Tumbleton.
 Ulf and fellow dragonseed Hugh Hammer, who had claimed Vermithor, changed their allegiance, betraying Rhaenyra in favor of Aegon II Targaryen.
 Silverwing, Vermithor, and Tessarion, the dragon of Aegon II's brother Prince Daeron, let loose their flames upon Tumbleton, which was savagely sacked.

 Ulf and Silverwing remained with the Hightower host at Tumbleton.
 Silverwing was kept unchained beyond the town walls, free to fly and hunt.
-During the Second Battle of Tumbleton, an army of four thousand men strong, led by Addam Velaryon upon the dragon Seasmoke, surprised the Hightower host at Tumbleton with their night-time attack.
+During the Second Battle of Tumbleton, an army of four thousand men strong, led by Ser Addam Velaryon upon the dragon Seasmoke, surprised the Hightower host at Tumbleton with their night-time attack.
 Ulf slept through the battle, but even without a rider Silverwing took to the sky during the battle.
 At one point, a crossbowman shot a bolt at the dragon.
 Silverwing avoided further battle and instead circled the battlefield for hours.
 She descended only again the next day, after the sun had gone down, and landed between the slain Vermithor, Seasmoke, and Tessarion.
-The singers claim that Silverwing attempted to lift Vermithor's wing on three occasions, but Archmaester Gyldayn considers this to most likely have been a fable.
-When the sun rose again, Silverwing began to fly listlessly across the field, where she few on the burned carcasses of men and animals.
+The singers claim that Silverwing attempted to lift Vermithor's wing on three occasions, but Archmaester Gyldayn considers this most likely to have been a fable.
+When the sun rose again, Silverwing began to fly listlessly across the field, where she fed on the burned carcasses of men and animals.